-CULTURAL INFORMATICS - a conceptural framework
+CULTURAL INFORMATICS - a conceptual framework

 We invite you to explore our program concentrations, all of which you can pursue within your MSLIS degree.
-Left - your digital self - find new meanings and ways of knowing and doing.

 The Digital Humanities program concentration reflects current trends in the area of digital humanities, including cultural heritage; data collection and knowledge organization; data analysis and visualization; digital project management; preservation; digital pedagogy and social media; and the changing natures of scholarship and publication in the digital age.
 Courses in the program emphasize the special role of librarians and information professionals in supporting research, teaching, and professional development in this area.